zuo/unittest_expander/docs/reference.rst

-   A special singleton object which, when used during execution of a parametrized test method, provides (in a `thread-local`_ manner) access to the following properties of the currently executed test:
+   A special singleton object which, when used during execution of a parametrized test method, provides (in a `thread-local`_ manner) access to the following properties of the (currently executed) test:

    .. attribute:: current.label

       :type: :class:`str`
-      :value: the :ref:`test's label <test-labels>`
+      :value: the :ref:`test's label <test-labels>` (automatically
+              generated or explicitly specified with :meth:`param.label`)

    .. attribute:: current.context_targets